There aren’t many online shopping statistics that are harder to untangle than the number of online stores.

 On the other hand:

 If we look at the percentage of salary spent online, China is in the lead with 19.34%, followed surprisingly by Mexico and Indonesia, with the UK in fourth with 11% and India in fifth with 10%.

 E commerce statistics worldwide show that constant improvements in digital development positioned India as the fastest growing market along with Spain and China.

 In the Aia-Pacific market, Indonesia is at the top of the list when it comes to buying using mobile devices, m-commerce statistics reveal, followed by China, Thailand, South Korea, and Vietnam.

 How Much Shopping Is Done Online?

 (US Census Bureau, Statista, CNBC, Invesp, Internet Retailing)

 Online business statistics by the US Census Bureau reveal that ecommerce sales make up 10-11% of US retail sales.
-Additionally, US ecommerce sales were expected to hit $670 billion in 2020.
+Additionally, US ecommerce revenues went from $360 billion in 2019 to $469 billion in 2021.
+Current predictions say revenues will reach $563 billion by 2025.

 Just looking at the projections for digital payments, it’s clear that online shopping is on the rise, as digital payments should reach $726 billion by 2020.